Botazio/graphql-example/README.md

 This project is a clone from https://github.com/apollographql/federation-jvm-spring-example

-The repository contains two separate projects:
+The repository contains three separate projects:

-1. `products-subgraph`: A Java GraphQL service providing the federated `Product` type
+1. `products-subgraph`: A Java GraphQL service providing the federated `Product` type.
+It uses Spring JPA to store the products.
 2. `reviews-subgraph`: A Java GraphQL service that extends the `Product` type with `reviews`
+3. `users-subgraph`: A Java GraphQL service that extends the `Product` type with `user`

 See individual projects READMEs for detailed instructions on how to run them.